Dynamic scaling and quenching for heavy quark in the linear expanding medium: Caucal-Iancu-Soyez scaling.

 \end{figurehere}

 From the mathematical point of view, consider Eq.
-14. It is easy to see that the expansion in terms of dead cone angle has the form \beq \omega \frac{dI}{d\omega}=\omega\frac{dI_0}{d\omega}+I_1\omega L\theta_0^2+I_2\omega^2L^2\theta_0^4`+.. \eeq where the integrals $I_1,I_2,...$ are finite in the $\omega\rightarrow 0$ limit, and tend to a constant of order 1.
-This means that the asymptotics \ref{a1} is not changed by the quark mass.
+14. It is easy to see that the expansion in terms of the dead cone angle has the form \beq \omega \frac{dI}{d\omega}=\omega\frac{dI_0}{d\omega}+I_1\omega L\theta_0^2+I_2\omega^2L^2\theta_0^4`+.. \eeq where the integrals $I_1,I_2,...$ are finite in the $\omega\rightarrow 0$ limit, and tend to a constant of order 1.
+This means that the asymptotics in the limit $\omega\rightarrow 0$ given by Eq. \ref{a1} is not changed by the quark mass.
 Consider for example the bulk contribution in \ref{mur}.
 This contribution is naturally expanded in the series \beq \int^L_0dt_1\int^{t _1}_0 dt_1dt F(t_1,t)\exp(i\theta_0^2\omega(t_1-t) ) =\sum_{n=0}^{\infty} \theta_0^{2n}\omega^n\int^L_0dt_1\int^{t _1}_0 dt_1dt F(t_1,t)(t_1-t)^ni^n/n!, \eeq where n=0 corresponds to the massless case.
 We are interested in the real part for even n and in the imaginary part of these integrals for odd n.
 The corresponding dependence on $z=\omega/E$ in the limit $z\rightarrow 0$, for example of $I_1,I_2$, is depicted in Fig.3.
 We see that indeed $I_1,I_2$ tend to constants.
 We have checked the higher coefficients $I_n$ in the $z\rightarrow 0$, and they are also nonsingular.
-Similar arguments can be made to show that the expansion of the boundary contribution to \ref{mur} is also nonsingular.
+Similar arguments can be made to show that the expansion of the boundary contribution to Eq. \ref{mur} is also nonsingular.
 It is also easy to check numerically that the difference between the massless and the massive spectrum goes smoothly to zero in the limit $z\rightarrow 0$.
-Thus we conclude that the singular part of the BDMPSZ spectrum is not influenced by the heavy quark mass, and the scaing \ref{static} is valid independently of the dead cone angle value., with the same quenching coefficient given by Eq.
+Thus we conclude that the singular part of the BDMPSZ spectrum is not influenced by the heavy quark mass, and the scaling \ref{static} is valid independently of the dead cone angle value, with the quenching coefficient for for the equivalent static media given by Eq.
 23.